 She found her calling as a community activist after a school counselor referred her to RYSE, a local youth center.
 There she met other young people who had also overcome difficult experiences and were engaged in inspiring community projects.

-Veronica says she loves Richmond, but admits it has serious problems.
+Veronica says she loves Richmond, but admits it has it’s problems.
 The small industrial city across the bay from San Francisco has long struggled with high rates of poverty and violent crime.
-Because of limited access to healthy food and poor air quality (the Chevron refinery is right next door), large numbers of residents, including many children, struggle with health ailments like asthma and diet-related diseases.
+Limited access to healthy food and poor air quality because of pollution from the neighboring Chevron refinery, have left large numbers of residents, including many children, struggle with health ailments like asthma and diet-related diseases.

-Guided by her mentors at RYSE, Veronica dove head first into tackling some of theses issues, becoming involved in various local youth-led campaigns to improve community health and safety.
+Guided by her mentors at RYSE, Veronica dove head first into various local youth-led campaigns to improve community health and safety.